Health Careers Exploration for High School Students

 - Snacks will be provided on a regular basis and all meals are provided so not additional food is necessary

 - No money is needed during the week.

-- Cell Phones will be held during the daytime program activities.
-Students will have limited access to phones during the evening hours.
+- Cell Phones will be held during some of the program activities.
 Staff are available by phone at all times.